bengcheo/bengcheo.github.io/index.md

 This project aims to predict the daily sales of stores through time series analysis.
 There will be two approaches to this project.

-The first project (completed 2nd-Feb-2023) was aimed at creating a time series model through VAR and VARMAX models.
+The first project (completed 2nd-Feb-2023) was aimed at creating a time series model through VARMA and VARMAX models.

 The second ongoing project wil be aiming at creating a time series model through Deepl Learning models